 If you think you might have a concussion, stop what you’re doing even if you feel fine.
 If you’re playing a sport, tell your coach right away.
 Always let your parent(s) or guardian(s) know what happened.
 Also, make sure to talk with your health care provider to find out if you should be checked or if you should go to the closest emergency room.
-In Massachusetts, the law requires that any middle or high school athletes suspected of sustaining a concussion is cleared by a qualified health care provider before resuming sports.
+In Massachusetts, the law requires that a qualified health care provider (HCP) clear any middle or high school athletes suspected of sustaining a concussion before resuming sports.
 Your health care provider will figure out if you’ll need a CT scan or other imaging (most times, no imaging is required) and when you can return to normal activities.
 Basically, “when in doubt, sit it out.”

 What if you see someone else get hurt, and you think they may have a concussion?